legend-Xbit/anycoder/README.md

 # AnyCoder - AI Code Generator

 AnyCoder is an AI-powered code generator that helps you create applications by describing them in plain English.
 It supports multiple AI models, multimodal input, website redesign, and one-click deployment to Hugging Face Spaces.
-The UI is built with pure Gradio theming for a minimal, modern experience.
+The UI is built with Gradio theming for a minimal, modern experience.

 ## Features